wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/178-australia-japan-trade-negotiations-informal-discussions.md

 MR USHIBA:

-**Barley**: presented a similar difficulty in relation to the agreement with Canada.
+ **Barley** : presented a similar difficulty in relation to the agreement with Canada.
 Although purchase of 35% of imports from Australia would not be difficult in fact, it would be difficult, in principle and in presentation, to give any commitment.

  **Sugar** About 60% of allocation must go to Indonesia and Formosa because of trade imbalance.
 The rest is allocated on a global basis.
 The reservation for open a/c agreements is recognised internationally by bodies such as G.A.T.T. and I.M.F. and although it does in fact mean only qualified m.f.n. treatment, it is unlikely Japan can meet Australia on sugar.

-**Tallow &amp; Cattle Hides**: may be able to give Australia A.A. although the Australian estimates of possible exports to Japan in these lines seem a little unrealistic.
+ **Tallow & Cattle Hides**: may be able to give Australia A.A. although the Australian estimates of possible exports to Japan in these lines seem a little unrealistic.

  **Dried Skim Milk**.
 Apart from School Lunch Programmes only 4,000 tons are imported by Food Agency under a global tender for which the C.C.C. would be eligible to compete.

-**Dried Grapes**: This presents a similar problem to the request on sugar but is on a smaller scale.
+ **Dried Grapes** : This presents a similar problem to the request on sugar but is on a smaller scale.
 Japan has a sterling allocation for dried grapes and Australia could probably be included in this.

 MR PHILLIPS introduced two additional instances where Japan's treatment of Australian goods appeared to be discriminatory.